Is lightning near Myrtle Beach right now?

 When is thunderstorm season in Myrtle Beach?

-Myrtle Beach sees the most lightning May–September, averaging about undefined thunderstorm days a year.
+Myrtle Beach sees the most lightning May–September, the height of the regional storm season.

 Can I get lightning alerts for Myrtle Beach?